 Every year taxpayers throughout the United States collect and record their earnings and report them to the IRS (Internal Revenue Service).
 While three-quarters of taxpayers do receive a tax return, the stress associated with collecting year-end tax documents and receipts from employers, financial institutions, and others is often enough to cause anxiety.

 These feelings of stress and anxiety are further amplified by cryptocurrency users, traders, and investors as they are responsible for accounting for capital gains on virtual currency along with traditional income.
 After adding a crypto question on Form 1040, it’s clear that the IRS is ramping up efforts to collect taxes on digital assets, although its guidance has been confusing at best.
 Many taxpayers are worried about correctly reporting crypto income on their returns.

-Let’s take a look at how you can prepare for tax season as a crypto trader or investor, with everything you need to know about how to prepare crypto taxes via a crypto tax preparation checklist, as well as some other tips to help simplify your life.
+Let’s take a look at how you can prepare for crypto tax season as a crypto trader or investor, including a crypto tax preparation checklist.

 Cryptocurrency Taxes: A Brief Crypto Tax Primer

 The IRS treats cryptocurrencies as property, which makes them more like a stock than a currency, from a tax standpoint.
 Taxpayers are required to report any capital gains or losses from cryptocurrency transactions—including commercial transactions (e.g., buying a cup of coffee with Bitcoin)—and pay tax on any net capital gains for the year, making it a taxable event.